wootencl/apidocs-v4/source/includes/_pharmacy_plan.md

 |:---------------|:------------|:----------------------------------------|
 | /pharmacy/plan | GET         | Determine pharmacy plan info for member |

-To use the Pharmacy Plans Endpoint with a medicare member, use the Eligibility Endpoint to submit an eligibility request for a member using medicare_national trading partner id.
-Medicare members with Part D coverage will have pharmacy.is_eligible set to true and the pharmacy.plan_number will contain their Medicare Part D plan_number.
-You will use this number to access the member’s benefits.
+To use the Pharmacy Plans Endpoint with a Medicare member, you will need the plan number.
+This is the contract ID (ex.
+S1234) + Plan's Plan Benefit Package (PBP) Number PBP number (ex.
+001) concatenated together in that order.
+There are several ways to get this number.
+The plan number may be on the member’s insurance card.
+If not, you can use an NCPDP E1 eligibility check or PokitDok’s Eligibility Endpoint.
+With the Eligibility Endpoint, Medicare members with Part D coverage will have pharmacy.is_eligible set to true and the pharmacy.plan_number will contain their Medicare Part D plan_number.
+Note: Your NPI must be registered with Medicare to check eligibility.

 The /pharmacy/plan endpoint accepts the following parameters: